ohpiglet/ohpiglet/_posts/2025/04/2025-04-21-bike-jumps.md

 date: "2025-04-21"
 ---

-Pau and Boí gave been building jumps for the bikes.
+Pau and Boí have been building jumps for the bikes.

 Boí jumps over a big boulder, one of the ones that fell down the mountain during the recent rains.